Intermediality: Literature, Film and the Arts in Dialogue MSc

 You will be part of a friendly, international community of staff and students from a range of disciplines and backgrounds, each with their own perspective on literature and the arts, with lots of opportunities to discuss and present your work.
 LLC and ECA have excellent links with cultural partners in the city and organise a regular series of talks and events.

-Combining core courses with optional courses, training in research skills, methods and problems, and a dissertation or practice-based project, will help you understand the theory and practice of intermediality, as well as developing your independent research skills to publication standard.
+Combining core courses with optional courses, training in research methods, and a dissertation or practice-based project, will help you understand the theory and practice of intermediality, as well as developing your independent research skills to publication standard.
 Many of our graduates have gone on to complete PhDs.

 You will have access to a wide range of resources, including: